What is a Residential Real Estate Appraisal?

 A residential appraisal is based on the current condition of the property and analysis of current sales in the area and cost information.

 It will include details about the property being appraised including location, site size, age of dwelling, upgrades to the dwelling, any built-in features, etc. It will have information about the current real estate market in the area, a calculation of the average time a property will be on the market before selling as well as conformity to the current zoning and municipal by-laws.

-How the value is determined
+How is the value is determined?

 Generally, two methods are used: